SEBASTIANSTENZEL/SEBASTIANSTENZEL.github.io/index.md

 When prompted "Do you want to continue[Y/n]?", enter y,  and wait for the installation to complete.
 If there is an error, please try to update the command with the following 2 commands.

 `sudo apt-get update`

 `sudo apt-get upgrade`

 2. Test

-Enter the IP address of Raspberry Pi in the address bar of the browser, you will see the Webpage.
+Enter the IP address of Raspberry Pi in the address bar of the browser, s Webpage will be shown.
 This is the home page of the default Apache Web Server.
-You can modify this html file.
-This file is /var/www/index.html.
-This kind of file can be editted by Notepad (on PC) or Geany (on Raspberry Pi).
+This html file can be modified, it is /var/www/index.html.
+This kind of file can be editted by Notepad++ (on PC) or Geany (on Raspberry Pi).

+3.

 ### - Smart Home